Quick Stress Relief

 Public transportation.
 Take a break from reading, cell conversations, and music and tune into the sights and sounds around you.
 Try noticing something new even if it’s the same old bus ride.

 Running errands.
 Wear a special perfume or lotion so you can enjoy it while you rush from place to place.
-Wear a favorite scarf that feels soft against your skin.
+Carry a stress ball in your pocket.
 Take a mental “snapshot” or “postcard” at each destination.

 Waiting in lines.
-Instead of worrying about time slipping away, do neck and ankle rolls.
+Instead of worrying about time slipping away, focus on your breathing.
 People watch.
 Chat with the person ahead of you.
 Chew a stick of minty gum.

 More help for stress